Emulating \emph{ab initio} computations of infinite nucleonic matter: Introduction

-Recent calculations have shown that an accurate description of bulk properties of finite nuclei and nuclear matter involves fine-tuning of the underlying nuclear Hamiltonian~\cite{hebeler2011, ekstrom2015a,carbone2018,simonis2017,morris2018,drischler2019}, although they give similar results for scattering phase shifts and few-body observables.
-This is problematic under the assumption that microscopic approaches based on nucleonic degrees of freedom and chiral interactions should in principle be able to describe both the two- and few-body sector as well as infinite nuclear matter.
-It is not clear whether going to higher orders in the EFT expansion will remedy this problem, or whether the free parameters of the chiral Hamiltonian, i.e., the \LEC[s], are not sufficiently constrained by standard fitting observables (scattering and few-body bound state observables).
-Therefore, systematic studies are needed to better understand how details of the interaction influence properties of nucleonic matter, how different observables may be correlated, and also to rigorously quantify uncertainties.
+Recent calculations have shown that an accurate description of bulk properties of finite nuclei and nuclear matter involves fine-tuning of the underlying nuclear Hamiltonian~\cite{hebeler2011, ekstrom2015a,carbone2018,simonis2017,morris2018,drischler2019}.
+The fact that these nuclear Hamiltonians give similar results for scattering phase shifts and few-body observables, but differ for many-body systems. indicates the challenge we face when constructing nuclear forces.
+In principle, microscopic approaches based on nucleonic degrees of freedom and chiral interactions should be able to describe both the two- and few-body sectors, as well as infinite nuclear matter.
+It is not clear whether going to higher orders in the \EFT{} expansion will resolve the fine-tuning, or whether the free parameters of the chiral Hamiltonian, i.e., the \LEC[s], are not sufficiently constrained by standard fitting observables in the few-nucleon sector.
+Therefore, the construction of nuclear forces to meet the required precision and accuracy is still an ongoing and complex task.
+Systematic studies, such as the present work, are needed to better understand how details of the interaction influence properties of nucleonic matter, how predictions for different observables may be correlated, and also to rigorously quantify uncertainties.

-Although significant progress has been made towards quantifying uncertainties of \emph{ab initio} nuclear matter predictions and identifying possible correlations with observables in finite nuclei~\cite{hebeler2011,khan2012,hagen2015,kievsky2018,drischler2019,reinhard2016, carson2018, drischler2020a, drischler2020b, Hu:2021trw, huth2022}, a full exploration of the sensitivity to variations of the \LEC[s] has been considered too difficult due to the immense computational cost.
+Although significant progress has been made towards quantifying uncertainties of \emph{ab initio} nuclear matter predictions and identifying possible correlations with observables in finite nuclei~\cite{hebeler2011,khan2012,hagen2015,kievsky2018,drischler2019,reinhard2016, carson2018, drischler2020a, drischler2020b, Hu:2021trw, Huth:2021bsp}, a full exploration of the sensitivity to variations of the \LEC[s] has been considered too difficult due to the immense computational cost.

 In this work we address this problem by developing accurate emulators and adapting a robust statistical approach known as history matching~\cite{vernon2010,vernon2014,vernon2018} to explore the entire \LEC{} parameter space.
 History matching is specifically designed to aid the analysis and calibration of high-dimensional computationally expensive physical models.
 By monitoring predictions of scattering phase shifts and few-body observables we can iteratively identify the (non-implausible) region of the parameter space that gives results consistent with a set of data.
 This approach then provides a finite domain in which the probability of finding accurate interaction parametrizations is higher and that makes it feasible to perform rigorous statistical studies even with limited computational resources.